Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 ~~~
 {: .output}

-We've already looked at `flye.log` which contains all the info Flye generates during an assembly.
+One of these is `flye.log` which we have already looked at.

 * Flye generates a directory to contain the output for each step of the assembly process.
 (These are the `00-assembly`, `10-consensus`, `20-repeat`, `30-contigger` and `40-polishing` directories.)
 * We also have a file containing the parameters we ran the assembly under `params.json` which is useful to keep our analysis reproducible.